-It`s high among the most basic portable showers I`ve come across.
+It`s high among the most best camping showers for portability that I`ve come across.
 The simple design not only ensures that it`s easy to use but also increases its portability and versatility, especially as a backpacking shower.

 7. Sea to Summit Pocket Shower